 What to expect:

 - An initial assessment to set personal, individual goals for each participant

 - Group and individual activities

 - Exercises for improving articulation, rate control, and projection

 If English is not your first language, and you would like to master the American accent, the University Center for Language and Literacy offers a special speech-language program to help you feel more comfortable and confident conversing in English.
+The goal is not to eliminate your distinctive accent, but to enhance confidence in your communication skills.
 Cost for the program is $275 for an 8-10 week session.
 Sessions run throughout the year, typically aligned with the University of Michigan semester schedule.
 The workshop is for ages 18 and above.

 Dyslexia and Learning Disorders

 If you are struggling to learn, UCLL can provide a comprehensive evaluation to document your strengths and weaknesses, provide diagnoses and outline detailed interventions that are targeted to help you overcome any learning problems.

 If you already know where your struggles are concentrated and would like to get academic support and remediation for a language based learning disorder, UCLL provides individual treatment to help with reading and writing skills.

 Contact us for more information on what services we currently offer to address your needs.